-Will a successful proposal lead to an “advanced contract”?
+Will a successful proposal lead to an “advance contract”?

 This depends on the press.
-Some might offer an “advanced contract” based on a proposal and sample chapters.
-This “advanced contract” should be thought of as “the right to send the full manuscript out for peer reviews.”
+Some might offer an “advance contract” based on a proposal and sample chapters.
+This “advance contract” should be thought of as “the right to send the full manuscript out for peer reviews.”
 Presses do not typically award full contracts for first books until the entire manuscript has been peer reviewed and the package has been approved by the board.

-Any such “advanced contract,” then, will likely not mean much for tenure and promotion purposes.
+Any such “advance contract,” then, will likely not mean much for tenure and promotion purposes.